bluesky/ophyd/doc/source/architecture.rst

 Hardware control and data collection is an inherently asynchronous activity.
 The many devices on a beamline are (in general) uncoupled and can move / read independently.
-This is reflected in the callback registry at the core of :obj:`~ophydobj.OphydObject` and most of the object methods in :obj:`BlueskyInterface` returning `Status` objects.
-These objects are one of the bridges between the asynchronous behavior of the underlying control system and the asynchronous behavior of :class:`~bluesky.run_engine.RunEngine`.
+This is reflected in the API as most of the methods in :obj:`BlueskyInterface` returning `Status` objects and in the callback registry at the core of :obj:`~ophydobj.OphydObject`.
+The :class:`StatusBase` objects are the bridge between the asynchronous behavior of the underlying control system and the asynchronous behavior of :class:`~bluesky.run_engine.RunEngine`.

 The core API of the status objects is a property and a private method: